davidkdickson/davidkdickson.github.io/_posts/2020-03-22-operating-as-a-distributed-team.md

 ---
 layout: post
-title: Operating as a distributed Team
+title: Operating as a distributed team
 ---

 At Sage AI Labs (SAIL) we have talented Engineers and Data Scientists spread across North America, Europe, Australia and often have to collaborate with teams in Asia.
 As a result the group has made a concerted effort to adopt techniques and processes that help us succeed as a distributed team.